nakky/SIpc/README.md

-# S3DMath
+# SIpc

-SIpc is a portable interprocess communication library, available for Unix-like OSx.
+SIpc is a portable interprocess communication library, available for Unix-like OS.

 ## How to build